fariacc/mother-nature/README.md

 - Sign out
 - Password reset
 - E-mail verification after sign up
-- Redirecting after sign in
 - Persisting auth status
 - Restricting access according to auth status
 - Adding/Removing/Updating plants
+- Weather widget (active localization on device is necessary)
+- Chart with info on a specif plant's health history
-- Chart with plants history
+- Chart with info of the last registered health status of all plants

 ### Project setup